QR Code Generator: How to Create Custom QR Codes for Free

 Even with High error correction, keep logos under 20% of the total QR code area.
 Larger logos risk creating an unscannable code, especially on budget phone cameras.
 Test on at least three devices before printing.

-You can change colours to match your brand, but contrast is non-negotiable.
+You can change colors to match your brand, but contrast is non-negotiable.
 Scanners detect patterns by the difference between dark modules and light background.

 - Dark on light always works.
 Black on white is the gold standard.
 Dark navy on cream or dark green on white scan reliably too.